chitresh99/Quantify/readme.md

 - Presents it like a finance news reporter.

 ### News & Sentiment Agent
-- Fetches financial news, analyzes market sentiment, and provides investment insights through a simple API.
+- Fetches financial news, analyzes market sentiment, and provides investment insights.

 ---